libbyshoop/csinparallel/modules/RPiCluster/source/index.rst

 Since the NFS will be an external drive, the exports file will be a bit different.
 We will have to specify the access for each of the nodes:

-Note: If you had already edited the exports file as we had shown above then remove the line you had added and then replace it with the following lines at the end of the file.
+Note: If you had already edited the exports file as we had shown in the :ref:`NFS` section then remove the line you had added and then replace it with the following lines at the end of the file.
 If not, then simply add these to the end of the file:

 ::